berenslab/nako-eye/README.md

 # NAKO Ophthalmology Dataset
-This repository contains the code for the paper "The German National Cohort Ophthalmology Dataset: Design Methods, Baseline Profile and Potential for AI-based Eye Research".
+This repository contains the code for the paper "The German National Cohort: Ophthalmological Assessment, Baseline Profile and Potential for AI-based Eye Research".

 ### Installation
 A conda environment file is included to install the R and python packages used in this project.